Budkudyba/Veggie_PID/README.md

 # Veggie_PID
-Simple code to automate a low pressure filter system for waste vegetable oil (WVO) used to power diesel vehicles
+Simple project to automate a low pressure filter system for waste vegetable oil (WVO) used to power diesel vehicles

 The project uses an arduino nano with an attached pressure sensor (30 PSI) and a small 1" oled screen.

-The output is to a mosfet which drives a bildge pump (boat) for pumping oil.
-The power is provided with a battery, or in this case a computer power supply. and a ssr (solid state relay) which drives a water heater element.
+The output are to a mosfet which drives a bildge pump (boat) for pumping oil.
+The power for the uc (microcontroller) and pump is provided with a battery, or in this case a computer power supply.

+The heater is controlled via a ssr (solid state relay) which drives a water heater element within the sock.
 Powered by mains voltage. (care is required!)
+**Please understand the risk of mains power and vegetable oil**

 The sock (filter) is from mcmaster. part number: 5162K117 (5 micron) Mcmaster does not sell a 8in adapter, so one was 3d printed out of ASA